Hawzen/Gopher-Crawler/README.md

-# GopherCrawler
+# gopher-crawler

 ## What
-This is a webcrawler that attempts to create a symantic graph of a given target url
+A web-crawler that creates a semantic graph of a website